redpanda-data/connect/docs/processors/README.md

   retain_parts: false
 ```

-Parses selected message parts as JSON documents, attempts to merge them into one
+Parses selected messages of a batch as JSON documents, attempts to merge them
-single JSON document and then writes it to a new message part at the end of the
+into one single JSON document and then writes it to a new message at the end of
-message.
+the batch.
 Merged parts are removed unless `retain_parts` is set to
 true.
-The new merged message part will contain the metadata of the first part to
+The new merged message will contain the metadata of the first part to be
-be merged.
+merged.

 ## `metadata`